koflera/AdaptiveDLMRI/README.md

 As a toy example, you can apply DL and SC for denosing an image.
 For this, just run the script basic_example.py.
 The image was borrowed from http://www.cse.yorku.ca/~mridataset/.

-For running the whole image reconstruction pipeline, you can simply execute the bash file.
->> N.B.
-Currently, the NUFFT-operator is not provided as it is used in another project as well.
-Its implementation will be provided at a later point.

 For all theoretical aspects of aTIKrM and aOMP, please visit Karin Schnass' website: https://www.uibk.ac.at/mathematik/personal/schnass/.

 The code was written by M. C. Pali and A. Kofler at the University of Innsbruck (Austria), the Physikalisch-Technische Bundesanstalt, Berlin and Braunschweig and at the Charité - Universitätsmedizin Berlin.